Christine Anu: Acting

-Anu's stage career developed with a starring role in the original Australian production of Rent in 1998 and 1999.
+Anu appeared in an Australian production of the stage musical Little Shop of Horrors, and her stage career developed with a starring role as Mimi in the original Australian production of Rent in 1998 and 1999, which played to glowing reviews.
 Anu was offered a role in a Broadway production of this musical but had to decline due to commitments in recording her second album.

-Her links with Baz Luhrmann led to him offering her a part in Moulin Rouge!.
-In 2003, she appeared as Kali in The Matrix Reloaded and played the character on the video game Enter the Matrix.
+She had parts in the films Moulin Rouge!
+(2001) and The Matrix Reloaded (2003) as Kali.
+She also played Kali on the video game Enter the Matrix.